universal-ctags/universal-ctags.github.io/_posts/2021-01-05-optscript.md

 ```

 I will add more operators to export the ctags internal APIs that could
-be used only from parsers (crated parsers) written in C language.
+be used only from parsers (crafted parsers) written in C language.
-Providing the way to access the scope stack is the primary target.
+Providing operators to access the scope stack is the primary target.
 It will
-be an important part for Vue parser.
+be an important part of Vue parser.
 See https://github.com/universal-ctags/ctags/issues/1577 about the background.

 Do you want to use optscript in your .ctags?
 You can learn the language with